 Our goal is not to overwhelm you with an endless list of candidates who don’t possess the qualities you’re looking for.
 We’ll work tirelessly to ensure that only qualified candidates who meet your needs will be sent to you for an interview.

-Shortly after the in-home consultation, we’ll send you portfolios/resumes of thoroughly pre-screened and qualified candidates who meet your customized job description.
+Shortly after the in-home or phone consultation, we’ll send you portfolios/resumes of thoroughly pre-screened and qualified candidates who meet your customized job description.
 We’ll also schedule the interview between you and the applicants.

 At Find the Right Nanny, we’re very meticulous and thorough in what we do, so we’ll only send you candidates who match your needs.
 Even though we’re confident you’ll hire one of the first few candidates we send your way, we won’t stop sending potential candidates until you find the one that best fits the needs of your family.